blimp-stats/rblimp/README.md

 # Currently in Development

+- This package is an alpha development release required for a course.
-This package is currently still being actively developed.
+- This is still under heavy active development.